kema-dev/trolls/README.md

 # ATtiny85-payloads
-My personnal payloads for AT Tiny 85 "Rubber Ducky"
+My personnal payloads for AT Tiny 85 "Rubber Ducky", and AT Tiny 85 + RPi pico "Keylogger"